feathersjs/feathers/docs/guides/basics/services.md

 | MongoDB | [@feathers/mongodb](../../api/databases/mongodb.md) |
 | SQLite, MySQL, PostgreSQL, MariaDB, MSSQL | [@feathersjs/knex](../../api/databases/knex.md) |

-For community supported databases adapters see the [ecosystem page](https://github.com/feathersjs/awesome-feathersjs#database)
+For community supported databases adapters see the [ecosystem page](https://github.com/feathersjs/awesome-feathersjs#database).

-If you went with the default selection, we will use SQLite which write the database to a file and does not require any additional setup.
-The users service that was created when we [generated our application](./generator.md) is already using it.
-If you decide to use another SQL database like PostgreSQL or MySQL you just have to change the database connection settings in the configuration.
+If you went with the default selection, we will use SQLite which writes the database to a file and does not require any additional setup.
+The user service that was created when we [generated our application](./generator.md) is already using it.
+If you decide to use another SQL database like PostgreSQL or MySQL, you will need to change the database connection settings in the configuration.

 ## Generating a service